nulogy/Gorgon/README.md

 * `rspec spec`

+**NOTE:** The end to end tests will fail if we do not prepare our system to run them.

 ### Running end to end specs

 1. `cd tests/end_to_end`
 1. Run `/usr/local/sbin/rabbitmq-server` in the background
 1. `bundle install`
 1. `gorgon listen`
-1. In a new tab/window, run `./run_test.sh`.
-This script will compare the output from `gorgon` with the expected output
+1. In a new tab/window, run `rspec spec`

-If you want to update the expected output, run `./update_correct_test_result.sh`

 Credits
 ---------------------